panutat-p/certified-kubernetes/SERVICES.md

 ## ClusterIP

-* An IP Address in the cluster
+* An IP address in the cluster
 * Allows other services within the cluster to communicate with it
 * Provides a stable endpoint for internal communication